In this post, we will learn different ways to remove all vowels or a,e,i,o,u from a string.

 Enter a string : Hello Universe !
 Hll nvrs !
 Enter a string : Hello WORLD !
 Hll WRLD !

-This is simple, we will put all the characters of the string those are not vowel in an array and join them to a string.
+This is simple, we will put all the characters of the string which are not vowel in an array and join them to a string.

 import re vowels = 'aeiouAEIOU' given_str = input("Enter a string : ") final_str = ''.join([ch for ch in given_str if ch not in vowels]) print(final_str)

-It will give output as like the above examples.
+It will give output as in the above examples.

 translate method can be used to replace or translate characters in a string using a mapping table.
 In our case, the below example does that :